elementor/lokl-www/content/_index.md

 Future enhancements to this templating will allow for things like specifying different sets of plugins/themes to auto-install in new Lokl sites.

-An example site template file is located within this repository, named `site-template-example.lokl`.
+An example site template file is located within the [lokl-cli GitHub repository](https://github.com/leonstafford/lokl-cli), named `site-template-example.lokl`.
 There are comments in this template, describing how to use it, also described here:

  - make a `templates` directory inside a `.lokl` directory in your `$HOME` folder.